vykuang/aoc-2023/README.md

 Since we're looking for a new mirror line after changing *exactly one* character, we can search for pairs of lines with only one different character

-Try `XOR` and looking for adjacent pairs with only 1 bit difference
+Try `XOR` and looking for adjacent pairs with only 1 bit difference.
+One way is to see whether the quotient is exactly a power of two

 ## day 14 - total load